WebOrigami/docs/content/builtins/tree/map.md

 ## Mapping values

-In the simplest form of `map`, you provide a tree and a function that will be applied to the tree's values.
-The resulting tree will have the same keys as the original:
+In the simplest form of `map`, you provide a source map and a function that will be applied to the map's values.
+The resulting map will have the same keys as the original:

 ```console
 $ cat greetings.yaml